DanEShapiro/pin-unpin-all/README.md

 ## Description

-Click the icon to toggle pin/unpin all tabs in active window based on the state of the active tab.
+Click the button to pin/unpin all tabs in the current window based on the state of the active tab.

-Icon works with dark and light themes.
+For a keyboard shortcut go to: chrome://extensions/shortcuts.

-Update (v2.0): Updated to Manifest V3 for Chrome Extensions
+Compatible with dark and light themes.

 ## Support